visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

 ## Organization

 * This is a 4-year, fully funded PhD
-* The successful candidate will be hosted by the (Center for Doctoral Training (CDT) in Precision Medicine)[https://www.ed.ac.uk/usher/precision-medicine].
+* The successful candidate will be hosted by the [Center for Doctoral Training (CDT) in Precision Medicine](https://www.ed.ac.uk/usher/precision-medicine).
 You can find more information about the center on their website.
 * Application deadline is **January 20**.
-You can find more information about the application process (online)[https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria].
+You can find more information about the application process [online](https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria).
 * Before you apply, please get in touch with us to discuss your application.
 Please send us an up-to-date CV and any links/videos/examples to work you have done.
 * Applications are open to citizens of any nationality.
-* For specific elegibility criteria, also check the (website by the CDT)[https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria].
+* For specific elegibility criteria, also check the [website by the CDT](https://www.ed.ac.uk/usher/precision-medicine/app-process-eligibility-criteria).

 ## References